 It takes up to 10 business days to process your application.
 The new licence would be sent to the address you attached.

-Renewing a Driving Licence at a Service Center
+Renewing a NSW Driving Licence at a Service Center

-Online service is not applicable to everyone.
+Online service does not apply to everyone.
 Applicants must visit a service center on the condition that:

 - The applicant is between 21-44 years old and wants a 10-year driving validity.